 UNESCO

-Located in the 15th arrondissement of Paris, close to the Place de Fontenoy headquarters, UNESCO Building V, designed by Bernard Zehrfuss and Jean Prouvé and inaugurated in 1970, is a truly exceptional operating site, thanks to its near-original state of preservation.
+Located in the 15th arrondissement of Paris, near the UNESCO headquarters on Place de Fontenoy, Building V — designed by Bernard Zehrfuss and Jean Prouvé and inaugurated in 1970 — offers an exceptional opportunity due to its well-preserved original condition.

 The program includes:

-• bringing the building up to safety and accessibility standards, and replacing all technical installations to meet comfort, energy-saving and low-carbon building criteria;
+• Upgrading safety and accessibility standards, and replacing all technical installations to meet comfort, energy efficiency, and low-carbon building criteria;

-• restoration of the original façade, reuse and overall enhancement of the building’s heritage;
+• Restoring the original façade, reusing materials, and enhancing the building’s heritage value;

-• requalification of the interior spaces of the hall, offices and washrooms, and enhancement of the outdoor spaces of the patio and Miollis garden.
+• Requalifying interior spaces such as the lobby, offices, and restrooms, and enhancing outdoor areas including the patio and Miollis garden.

-Ultimately, the renovated building will meet the targets set by Paris’ territorial Climate Energy Plan, with an HPE BBC-Effinergie renovation 2009 label, in order to limit the building’s energy consumption.
+Ultimately, the renovated building will meet the objectives of Paris’s Territorial Climate and Energy Plan, with the HPE BBC-Effinergie Renovation 2009 label, aiming to reduce the building’s energy consumption.

 Client : UNESCO